Abi Cooper, originally from England, studied at Háskóli Íslands 2007-2014, writing her Masters thesis on Halldór Laxness.

 Eric Hinkle hails from Wisconsin, USA, but has been living abroad for some years.
 He is currently in Osaka, Japan, teaching preschool and completing a Masters in TESOL.
 He is a passionate addict of world literature and an amateur reviewer when in the right mood.
 His favorite novel is Independent People.

 Emily Lethbridgeholds a PhD in Old Norse literature from the University of Cambridge.
-She is currently working at the Árni Magnússon Institute for Icelandic Studies and also teaches the subjects of medieval Icelandic literature and culture at the University of Iceland.
-She has lived in Iceland since 2011.
+She is currently a member of the Árni Magnússon Institute for Icelandic Studies and has been featured in films and TV.
+Emily has also taught medieval Icelandic literature and culture at the University of Iceland.

 John L. Murphy is: a Medievalist turned humanities professor; an unrepentant but not unskeptical Fenian; an overconfident accumulator of books & music; an over-curious seeker of trivia, quadrivia, esoterica.
 He lives and teaches in California.